 • Is this an emergency?

-• Are you nervous about communicating over audio or video online?
+• Are you nervous about communicating over online audio or video?

-• Do you have a quiet space where you feel safe and comfortable sharing the details of your health history and mental health?
+• Do you have a quiet space where you feel safe sharing the details of your health history, mental health history, and private concerns?

 • Are you looking for medication therapy or starting a new medication?